SEO Management: Graphic of a rocket over a graph moving upward

 1. User-Focused Content

-Content is the heart of any SEO strategy.
-After all, it’s what users are seeking and what search engines are interpreting.
 When it comes to creating high-quality content that users will click on, you need to consider:

 • Originality: This requires you to add something new to the conversation, rather than simply recycling your competitors’ ideas.
+If you’re strapped for time, hire SEO services like Growth Machine to generate head-turning content that helps you rank in search.

 • Relevancy: Your blog posts should address popular search queries in your industry and closely match user intent.